oxctl/calendar-import/README.md

 The URLs supported by this are http://, https:// and calendar:// .
 The calendar prefix references a configured calendar which can optionally also include HTTP basic authentication.
 To configure these calendar add Spring properties under the prefix `calendar.url.predefined` followed by the name of the calendar.
 For example:

-    # Example calendar accessed as calendar://example
+    # Example: BSG MPP calendar accessed as calendar://bsg-mpp
-    calendar.url.predefined.example.url=https://calendar.example/file.csv
+    calendar.url.predefined.bsp-mpp.url=https://ict.bsg.ox.ac.uk/canvas/${user.sis_id}.csv
-    calendar.url.predefined.example.username=canvas-user
+    calendar.url.predefined.bsg-mpp.username=canvas
-    calendar.url.predefined.example.password=secret1234
+    calendar.url.predefined.bsg-mpp.password=secret1234

-Then when configuring the calendar import tool from the Modules tool set the URL to `calendar://example` and this will get expanded by the server and the authentication will get added to any requests that are made.
+Then when configuring the calendar import tool from the Modules tool set the URL to `calendar://bsg-mpp` and this will get expanded by the server and the authentication will get added to any requests that are made.
+NB one cannot parameterise this URL in the UI, this must be done in the configurtation 'properties' file - ${course.id} could also be used as a parameter, eg, https://ict.bsg.ox.ac.uk/canvas/${course.id}/${user.sis_id}.csv

 ## Releasing